pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/2_centos_install.md

 ./cells start
 ```

-Note that is not the prefered way to [run Pydio Cells in a production context](/en/docs/cells/v1/running-cells-production).
+Note that is not the preferred way to [run Pydio Cells in a production context](/en/docs/cells/v1/running-cells-production).

 ## Troubleshooting